Learn something new every day

 Treatment for irritated intercostal nerves often begins with simple at-home remedies.
 A cold pack placed over the painful area in 15 minute intervals may numb the pain and reduce inflammation in the nerves and surrounding tissues.
 An over-the-counter pain reliever can be taken to reduce some painful sensations.
 Severe pain that has not responded to any home treatment may need to be evaluated and treated by a physician.

 Intercostal nerve syndrome occurs when the nerves that are normally wedged in between the ribs are somehow compressed by the abdominal muscles.
 This condition may be caused by trauma to the thoracic cage or be due to pregnancy-related body changes.
 The pain may spontaneously subside or eventually require medical treatment.

-An intercostal nerve block may be recommended after a person has experienced persistent pain in the chest wall.
-A mixture of an anesthetic and a steroid are injected into the area closest to the painful intercostal nerve.
+A nerve block may be recommended after a person has experienced persistent pain in the chest wall.
+A mixture of an anesthetic and a steroid are injected into the area closest to the painful nerve.
 The anesthetic prevents pain signals from being transmitted to the brain.
-Administering a steroid with the anesthetic decreases the inflammation present in the surrounding tissue in addition to numbing the intercostal nerves.
+Administering a steroid with the anesthetic decreases the inflammation present in the surrounding tissue in addition to numbing the nerves.
 A reduction in inflammation can result in less pain over time.

 When I used to play sports, I would get this sharp pain right around where my heart was but I could always tell that it was not my heart and it would only last for a short bit.

 I told one of my teammates about it (well actually, I did not have much choice after she saw me clutch my chest and double over in pain) and she said she had the same thing and that her doctor told her that it was a spasm of her intercostal muscles.

 Now that I have stopped playing sports, I don't think I have ever had the pain again, but now I wonder if I had just simply had rib nerve pain!